With the power of authenticity, we have the power to be our true selves, evolving, messy, complicated, loving and a whole lot more.

 Authenticity & Childhood Experiences

-Many of our experiences and how we deal with them come from our early experiences, mirroring the behaviours of our early caregivers.
+Many of our experiences, the repression of authenticity and how we deal with them come from our early experiences, mirroring the behaviours of our early caregivers.
 We learn our relational patterns from our very first relationships, our parents.

 Maybe you learned the only way to express your anger is to shout, or the only way to express your sadness is to ignore it, smile and pretend that it’s not even there.
 When your family default was to keep everything on an even keel, don’t rock the boat, don’t be too much, don’t express how you feel.